skip to content

 On the evening of 9 November 1938, the Gestapo rounded up hundreds of Jewish people at the Parthebrücke in Pfaffendorfer Straße and deported them to the concentration camps Buchenwald, Dachau and Sachsenhausen on 10 November 1938.

-By the end of 1938, Jews in Germany had largely been deprived of their economic livelihood and their structural social isolation was far advanced.
+By the end of 1938, Jews in Germany had largely been deprived of their economic livelihood and their structural social isolation was almost completed.
 They were largely or completely ousted from many professional fields.
 Due to the ordinance on “Closed Labour Deployment”, many Jewish people were obliged to perform forced labour.
 Leipzig was the first major city in Germany to introduce compulsory work for Jewish people in the spring of 1940.

 The Jewish population was also forced out of their flats when the legal protection of tenants for the Jewish population was abolished in April 1939.
 Landlords were able to terminate a tenancy without further ado by “observing the time limits”.
 In future, Jews were to be housed in pre-determined residential quarters and apartment buildings, so-called “Juden-Häusern” (“Jew Houses”).
 In the early 1940s, the Carlebach School became the largest “Judenhaus” in Leipzig.
 Jewish property was confiscated.
 In Leipzig, the auction company Klemm, among others, was commissioned to collect and auction off the remaining inventory.
 The auctioned items ended up in flats and houses of non-Jewish Germans.
 The proceeds were appropriated by the Nazi state.

 In 1942, the deportations of Jewish people to Riga began in Leipzig.
 With the first deportation train on 21 January, 563 people from Leipzig were transported to Riga.
-With the fourth deportation from Leipzig, the Auenstraße old people’s home was “emptied”; afterwards it served as Gestapo headquarters.
+With the fourth deportation from Leipzig, the Auenstraße old people’s home was “emptied”; afterwards it served as the Leipzig Gestapo’s headquarters.
 The last transport from Leipzig to the concentration camp Theresienstadt took place on 14 February 1945.
 A total of about 2000 Jewish people from Leipzig were deported in nine deportation trains, of whom only 220 survived.

 After 1945, around 250 Holocaust survivors returned to Leipzig.